51

 My doctoral research focused on the traumatic impact of prison on mothers and their families.
 My research interests include gendered violence, mental health, women and the criminal justice system.
 There is a particular focus on the links between trauma experiences, mental health and offending.
 I also have an interest in issues concerning vulnerabilty as relating to policing and how these needs are supported within the criminal justice system.

-I am a member of a research clsuter for offenders with complex needs and also the gendered violence and abuse inter-disciplinary research theme.
+I am a member of a research cluster for offenders with complex needs and also the gendered violence and abuse inter-disciplinary research theme.

-Amy Newton Experiences of Violence and Abuse by Women Involved in the Criminal Justice System Start Date: 01/05/2025
+Amy Newton Women’s Experiences of Domestic Violence and Abuse Before, During and After Their Incarceration.
+Start Date: 01/05/2025

 • Criminology PhD June 22 2022